seandstewart/bardly/pending/romances/pericles/11-player.md

 Who stood equivalent with mighty kings:
 But time hath rooted out my parentage,
 And to the world and awkward casualties
-Bound me in servitude.
+Bound me in servitude. /

 *\[Aside]*
-I will desist;
+/ I will desist;
 But there is something glows upon my cheek,
-And whispers in mine ear,'Go not till he speak.'
+And whispers in mine ear, 'Go not till he speak.'

 **PERICLES**
-My fortunes -parentage-good parentage-
+My fortunes--parentage--good parentage--
-To equal mine!-was it not thus? what say you?
+To equal mine!--was it not thus? what say you?

 **MARINA**
 I said, my lord, if you did know my parentage,